 Advertising.
 It’s all about hitting the right audience, at the right time, with the right message, at the right place.
 Right?
 Paid search engines provide advertisers with some great features in order to make their ad campaigns successful.
 One of the best, and easiest to use, features is location targeting.
 We’ll review advertisers’ options, as well as touch on some best practices designed to help you make the most of your advertising budget and avoid sinking money into a location that isn’t successful.

 Do you sell on a local level?
 Perhaps state-wide, nationwide or do you have a global reach?
-Paid Search Engines, such as Google AdWords and Bing Ads, are here to accommodate.
-You can target on the following levels:
+With Google Ads, you can target the following levels:

 - Postal Code